Ultimatonium/sensoricFramework/README.md

 An example can be found here: [vrTest_sensoricFramework](https://github.com/Ultimatonium/vrTest_sensoricFramework)

 ### SensoricManager
-Singelton Object which handels the whole communication between a trigger and the hardware.
+Singleton Object which handles the whole communication between a trigger and the hardware.
 Has to be attached to any GameObject (only once).

 ### SensoricReceiver
-Object which defines each "body"-part.
-For example the head can receive olfactory or the hand thermal events.
+An object which defines each "body"-part.
+For example, the head can receive olfactory or hand thermal events.
-Has to be attached to each GameObject which should trigger an sensoric event.
+Has to be attached to each GameObject which should trigger a sensoric event.

 ### SensoricSender
-An abstract class which is implemented into specific once (e.g. TactileSender, ThermalSender, OlfactorySender).
-Each of these sender emits an specific sensoric event.
+An abstract class that is implemented into specific ones (e.g. TactileSender, ThermalSender, OlfactorySender).
+Each of these senders emits a specific sensoric event.
-They can even be furture specified for specific hardware featers (e.g. TactileSender->BHapticsSender or OlfactorySender->CiliaSender)
+They can even be future specified for specific hardware features(e.g. TactileSender->BHapticsSender or OlfactorySender->CiliaSender)
-Has to be attached to each GameObject which should emit an sensoric event.
+Has to be attached to each GameObject which should emit a sensoric event.

 ### SensoricDevice
-An abstract class which implements each communication with the plugin or hardware (e.g. BHapticsDevice, CiliaDevice) Has to be attached to any GameObject (only once).
+An abstract class that implements each communication with the plugin or hardware (e.g. BHapticsDevice, CiliaDevice) Has to be attached to any GameObject (only once).

 ### SensoricSenderModifier